Ishq Mein Marjawan 2: Plot

 Later on, Riddhima becomes pregnant with Vansh's child however, Vansh is not ready to have a child because he thinks that his businesses world is too dangerous for him/her.
-Riddhima tries to convince him many times but he doesn’t listen to her.
-Riddhima starts getting calls from the abortion center, but she doesn’t talk to Vansh about it as she thinks it would stress him out more.
+Riddhima tries to convince him many times but he doesn't listen to her.
+Riddhima starts getting calls from the abortion center, but she doesn't talk to Vansh about it as she thinks it would stress him out more.
 However, Vansh later realizes his mistake and accepts the child.
-At the VR mansion, someone kidnaps Riddhima and takes her to the abortion Centre but Riddhima somehow escapes and reaches the mansion.
+At the VR mansion, someone kidnaps Riddhima and takes her to the abortion centre but Riddhima somehow escapes and reaches the mansion.
 Vansh misunderstands their child for being no more and confronts Riddhima.
-Riddhima gets to know that Ishani was the person who had sent her to abortion Centre and she reveals this to Vansh.
+Riddhima gets to know that Ishani was the person who had sent her to abortion centre and she reveals this to Vansh.
 Riddhima also tells Vansh that their baby is alive.

 Vansh makes a plan to change his and Riddhima's identity to Aayansh and Shefali Malhotra and leave India.
 However, this plan was simply to distract their enemies.
 The actual plan was to fake their death in front of the family however, Aryan foils the plan.
 Kabir locks Vansh in a room full of fire but is later saved.
 Kabir tries to forcibly marry Riddhima but is saved by Vansh.
 Chang's goons chase Riddhima and Vansh.
 In order to save themselves from the goons, Vansh and Riddhima jump off the cliff.
-The two ill-fated lovers are reunited in their death.